silas/ops/README.md

-python-utils
+opsutils
 ============

-python-utils is a collection of convenience functions intended to augment the builtin Python `os` and `shutil` modules.
+`opsutils` is a collection of convenience functions intended to augment the builtin Python `os` and `shutil` modules.

 ### Requirements